Agenda

 Strategic conversations - capital structuring, bonds, loans & equity

+With corporate bond markets currently awash with billions in dollar and euro issuances for big tech companies funding the AI arms race, and magnificent 7 valuations frothy, according to some analysts, many companies are taking a strategic review of their capital structure and debt and equity positions.
 Treasurers are increasingly involved in strategic conversations with the CFO and senior finance colleagues on financing the business, including bond issuance and loan financing.
 In wider capital structuring reviews, discussions around debt to equity ratios, rights issues, share buybacks, dividends and equity can also involve treasury where cash and balance sheet assets are reviewed.
-As covid era debt reaches maturity and refinancing and revolvers step up in the 2026 rate environment, the impacts to liquidity and working capital in the business is under scrutiny.
+As debt reaches maturity and refinancing and revolvers step up in the 2026 rate environment, the impacts to liquidity and working capital in the business is under scrutiny.
 In this session treasurers discuss their roles and activities in the capital structuring review process, their relationships with the CFO and finance teams, and the strategic role that treasury plays in critical decisions around corporate financing to support the business.
+In the context of AI issuance, treasurers also reflect on the high-rate, high-valuation environment.

 Automation case studies